britslambs/DH110/Assignment 1/README.md

 No recommendations for improvement.*

 ## 2. Match Between Systems and the Real World
 The website/app should be utilizing words and presenting concepts in a way that mirrors real-life.
-(0)
+(2)

 The website uses common real-life phrases such as "Calender", "Budget", and "Recipe Box".
+However, on the feed page it gives the option of ordering posts by "creation date" and "update date".
+These two phrases may be confusing for users to differentiate them.

 *Improvements:
-No recommendations for improvement.*
+"Creative Date" should be changed to "Upload Date".*

 ## 3. User Control and Freedom
 The website/app allows users to easily undo or delete an option.